Porcelain Crowns Melbourne

 A mold will also be used to create a temporary crown which will stay on your tooth for approximately two weeks until your new crown is fabricated by our dental laboratory.

-If you are seeking a cosmetic dentist who is an expert in tooth-coloured crowns, then look no further than Dr Somana and the team at Signature Dentistry.
-Call 9826 1338 today or fill out our online appointment form.
+If you are seeking one of the best cosmetic dentists in Melbourne who is an expert in tooth-coloured crowns, then look no further than Dr Kasen Somana and the team at Signature Dentistry.